The professional coaching revolution: opportunities or risks?

 Rémi Zunino

-For the past ten years, the professional coaching market has been expanding rapidly.
-From approximately 4000 in 2012 (according to PWC), the number of professional coaches has more than tripled to reach 15000 in 2022 (OPIIEC study).
+Over the past ten years, the professional coaching market has been booming.
+From around 4000 in 2012 (according to PWC), the number of professional coaches has more than tripled to reach 15,000 in 2022 (OPIIEC study).
 The reasons for this increase are clearly identified.
-On the one hand, the demand of companies in terms of talent support, in a post-Covid context, is constantly growing.
-On the other hand, new coaching methods, especially digital platforms, are accelerating the spread of coaching at all levels of organizations.
+On the one hand, the demand from companies in terms of talent support, in a post-Covid context, is constantly growing.
+On the other hand, new coaching methods, and in particular digital platforms, are accelerating the dissemination of coaching at all levels of organizations.

-Good news for this market, one might say!
-Especially since other players and tools such as Artificial Intelligence are arriving on the market as promises of ever more exponential growth...
+Good news for this market you could say!
+Especially since other players and tools such as Artificial Intelligence are coming onto the market as promises of ever more exponential growth...

 However, in the midst of this global digital and technological revolution, isn't it time to take a step back?
-Let's take advantage of this article to put into perspective the current mutations in the professional coaching sector and their future promises with the reality of this profession which implies: training, requirements, listening to the client and measuring results.
+Let's take advantage of this article to put into perspective the current changes in the professional coaching sector and their promises for the future with the reality of this profession, which involves: training, requirement, listening to the customer and measuring results.

 OPIIEC 2022 study on the professional coaching and supervision market: edifying results

-A very large number of certified coaches, only half of whom actually practice the profession
+A very large number of certified coaches, only half of whom actually work in this profession

-According to the study, there are currently more than 33,000 certified professional coaches in the French market, of which less than half (15,000) are involved in coaching.
+According to the study, today, the French market has more than 33,000 certified professional coaches, of which less than half (15,000) are active in coaching.
 For 50% of them, it is not their main activity.

 A high proportion of professional coaches in France are not supervised

 One of the surprising points made public by this study is the high proportion of unsupervised coaches.
 According to the OPIIEC, 40% of coaches are not supervised.
-As a reminder, supervision consists in the accompaniment of a coach by a supervisor (himself a coach) to reflect together on what the coach brings back from his interactions with his clients.
-The objective is to help the coach progress in his or her practice and, consequently, his or her clients.
+As a reminder, supervision consists of the support of a coach by a supervisor (himself a coach) to reflect together on what the coach brings back from his interactions with his clients.
+The objective is to make the coach progress in his practice and therefore his clients.

-We are aware that achieving a high level of experience and performance takes time and practice.
-Through this article, we want to make potential clients aware of the great diversity of coach profiles that exist on the market and the need to surround themselves with qualified professionals to accelerate the development of their Talents, managers and leaders.
-At Talentis, we are extremely rigorous in the selection of coaches to guarantee the best possible support to our clients:
+We are aware that achieving a high level of experience and performance requires time and a lot of practice.
+Through this article, we want to make potential customers aware of the great diversity of coach profiles that exist on the market and the need to surround themselves with qualified professionals to accelerate the development of their Talents, managers and leaders.
+At Talentis, we are extremely rigorous in the selection of coaches to guarantee the best possible support to our customers:

 • A recognized certification